 There are articles that Google regards as critical due to a lack of content authority on your domain.
 These contributions must be identified, changed, moved or removed through creative and tool-supported work.

-You can then monitor your placements again and check whether there is a change in the mean values of the placements across your domain.
+You can then monitor your rankings again and check whether there is a change in the mean values of the rankings across your domain.
 In the above two examples, the affected articles were removed and the website recovered completely after about four weeks.

 We wish you every success in identifying and treating your black sheep!